Carlism in literature: Adventure novel

 Many of the wartime novelas de tesis were built upon action-packed intrigues, yet nagging moralising objectives and clear pedagogical if not propagandistic purpose usually prevailed over their adventurous features.
 This is not the case of another novelistic subgenre, where adventure is on the forefront; it might be cast in historical or contemporary setting.
-In Spanish history of literature they are dubbed "novela de aventura" or - usually when romance threads prevail - "novela rosa", the latter intended mostly for female audience.
+In Spanish history of literature they are dubbed "novela de aventura" or – usually when romance threads prevail – "novela rosa", the latter intended mostly for female audience.
 This kind of literature was another one featuring the Carlist threads and Carlist protagonists; unlike novela de tesis works falling into this rubric were usually though not always cast against the historic framework, especially during the Carlist Wars of the 19th century.
 Especially in case of Carlist authors such background allowed more flexibility when promoting their political cause, subject to much more rigorous censorship scrutiny in case of the last civil war.
 This literature was on the rise since the 1940s, in mid-Francoism becoming the key platform of sustaining Carlist presence in culture.
+One of its last examples is Los hermanos carlistas (1969) by Juan Cepas.